smockensturm/blank/README.md

 #Mixins
 ##background-opacity

-The background opactiy mixin allows you to set the background to a rgba value using a color variable.
+The background opacity mixin allows you to set the background to a rgba value using a color variable.

 ```
 div {